top of page

 Solution

-We used human-centred design and design thinking approaches to bring together together diverse voices from programmes, policy, campaigns and fundraising from over 20 countries north and south to create a global campaign.
+We used human-centred design and design thinking approaches to bring together diverse voices from programmes, policy, campaigns and fundraising from over 20 countries north and south to create a global campaign.
 This involved a series of workshops with guided inputs from teams, and transparent decision-making processes that secured buy in from all.

 By designing a deeply collaborative process that engaged participants from diverse teams, levels and backgrounds the BbyC team ensured that everyone was able to contribute.